Day in the Life of a Computer Forensics Investigator

 Greg has over 20 years of experience working in the computer industry, including custom software design and implementation, network management and security, database programming, disaster recovery, and end-user support.
 For the past 19 years, Greg has helped Vestige become one of the few companies capable of performing comprehensive digital forensic investigations.
 He has worked on criminal and civil matters covering areas such as intrusion and incident response, intellectual property theft, fraud, and uncovering hidden assets.

-FAQ About a Computer Forensics Investigator's Typical Day
+FAQ About a Digital Forensics Investigator's Typical Day

 Computer forensics investigators support criminal, fraud, intellectual property, and counterintelligence investigations.
 For each case, they collect digital evidence, find and extract relevant data, analyze the data to find out whether it supports a case, and write reports to explain their findings.
 They may also recommend cybersecurity measures to prevent incidents.

-Most computer forensics investigators work in federal government, state governments, or law enforcement agencies to support ongoing criminal investigations.
+Most digital forensics investigators work in federal government, state governments, or law enforcement agencies to support ongoing criminal investigations.

-• What are the biggest challenges a computer forensics investigator faces?
+What are the biggest challenges a digital forensics investigator faces?

 Because these professionals often work on cases with shifting priorities and tight deadlines, they may need to spend more than 40 hours per week on the job.
 Additionally, because they are looking for evidence of wrongdoing, they may encounter inappropriate or sensitive information during their search.

 Computer forensics investigators can work for any business that needs assistance with fraud or intellectual property investigations.
-However, many computer forensics investigators work in government or law enforcement.
+However, many digital forensics investigators work in government or law enforcement.

 Recommended Reading